akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She didn't hear the footsteps.

-**Queen:** (quietly) "You're meant to be at supper."
+Quietly: "You're meant to be at supper."

 Beatrice looked up, startled.
 The Queen stood before her—no attendants, no ladies.
 Just Matilda, in a simple gown.

-**Beatrice:** (rising, curtsying mechanically) "I wasn't hungry, Your Grace."
+Beatrice rose, curtsying mechanically.
+"I wasn't hungry, Your Grace."

-**Queen:** (glancing at Goosie) "The goose is meant to be in the kitchens."
+The Queen glanced at Goosie.
+"The goose is meant to be in the kitchens."

-**Beatrice:** (protectively) "She's with me."
+Protectively: "She's with me."

 The Queen studied her.
 Then, unexpectedly, she sat on the window seat.
 Not beside Beatrice—a little apart.
 But sitting.

-**Queen:** "You heard something."
+"You heard something."

 Beatrice said nothing.

-**Queen:** "I've been Queen long enough to know that look.
+"I've been Queen long enough to know that look.
 It's the look of someone who's just discovered what people say when they think you can't hear."

 Beatrice's throat tightened.

-**Queen:** "What did they say?"
+"What did they say?"

-**Beatrice:** (after a long moment) "That he'll tire of me.
+After a long moment: "That he'll tire of me.
 That when Brittany offers again, he'll choose that instead.
 That I'm a goose girl playing at being someone else."

 The Queen was quiet.
 The winter light faded.

-Then:

-**Queen:** "I was not born Matilda."
+Then: "I was not born Matilda."

 Beatrice looked at her.

-**Queen:** "I was born Edith.
+"I was born Edith.
 In Scotland.
 To a Saxon mother.
 When I came to England to marry Henry, the Norman court called me 'the Saxon girl.'
 They whispered that I'd bring barbarian ways.
 That I'd never understand how to be queen."

 She met Beatrice's eyes.

-**Queen:** "That was fourteen years ago.
+"That was fourteen years ago.
 I am still here."

 Beatrice didn't know what to say.

-**Queen:** "The people who whispered then?
+"The people who whispered then?
 Most are gone.
 Forgotten.
 I am Queen of England."

 She leaned forward slightly.

-**Queen:** "You want to know what I think of this match?"
+"You want to know what I think of this match?"

 Beatrice waited.

-**Queen:** "At first, I hated it.
+"At first, I hated it.
 Not because of you—I didn't know you.
 Because of what it meant for William.
 My son.
 The heir.
 Every piece of attention Godfrey gets, every scrap of affection, every whispered 'he's a king's son too'—I saw it as a threat."

-**Beatrice:** (quietly) "I understand."
+Quietly: "I understand."

-**Queen:** "Do you?"
+"Do you?"

-**Beatrice:** "I have no brothers.
-But if I did... if my father had someone else to leave the manor to...
-I'd want to protect what was mine too."
+"I have no brothers.
+But if I did… if my father had someone else to leave the manor to… I'd want to protect what was mine too."

 The Queen looked at her.
 Really looked.

-**Queen:** (slowly) "Yes.
+Slowly: "Yes.
 You do understand."

 A silence.

-**Queen:** "I've been watching you.
+"I've been watching you.
 These past weeks.
 The way you speak to servants.
 The way you tend the sick in the village.
 The way you handle my ladies—their whispers, their snubs, their little cruelties.
 You don't fight.
 You don't flinch.
-You just... go on being yourself."
+You just… go on being yourself."

 She paused.

-**Queen:** "That's rarer than you know."
+"That's rarer than you know."

 Beatrice's eyes stung.

-**Queen:** "My son William is twelve.
+"My son William is twelve.
 When he's older, he'll need people around him who are steady.
 Who don't bend with every wind.
 Who know who they are."

 She reached out.
 Just for a moment, her hand touched Beatrice's.

-**Queen:** "Godfrey has found one.
+"Godfrey has found one.
 I see that now."

 She rose.

-**Queen:** "As for Brittany—ten thousand marks is silver.
+"As for Brittany—ten thousand marks is silver.
 It buys soldiers, ships, alliances.
 It does not buy a wife who will sit in a cold window seat with a goose and understand without being told."

 She moved toward the door.
 Paused.

-**Queen:** "You are not a goose girl playing at being someone else.
+"You are not a goose girl playing at being someone else.
 You are exactly who you are.
 That is why my stepson—who has watched and waited his whole life—chose you before he even knew he could."

 She went.